LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Experiments

 \subsubsection{Factual Content Evaluation}

-To address our second research question—whether LLMs can consistently identify passages containing correct answers—and to simulate a real-world scenario where model-generated misinformation coexists with human-written accurate information, we narrow our experimental data to compare human-written passages containing ground truth with self-generated passages containing false answers.
+To address \textbf{RQ1-2}—whether LLMs can consistently identify passages containing correct answers—and to simulate a real-world scenario where model-generated misinformation coexists with human-written accurate information, we narrow our experimental data to compare human-written passages containing ground truth with self-generated passages containing false answers.
 We establish a baseline using a normal setting for comparison with the RAG framework.

-In the normal setting (left side of Table~\ref{tab:combined_factual_bias}), both GPT and LLaMA demonstrate a significantly biased preference for self-generated content, even when it contains false information.
-Notably, LLaMA exhibits a stronger self-preference compared to GPT, as evidenced by the larger difference in scores.
+In the normal setting (FALSE column of left side of Table~\ref{tab:combined_scores_llms}), all LLMs demonstrate a significantly biased preference for self-generated content.
+However, Gemini and GPT-4o-mini assign relatively lower scores to self-generated false passages, indicating a slight tendency to differentiate false information.
+In contrast, other models (GPT-3.5, LLaMA, and Mistral) continue to show a strong self-preference even when the passages contain false information, suggesting a more pronounced self-preference bias in these models, which makes them less competitive in differentiating false content compared to their proprietary counterparts.

-Our RAG-based setting prompt, which emphasizes the suitability of passages for answering specific questions, yielded markedly different results, as illustrated in the right side of Table~\ref{tab:combined_scores_llms}.
+Our RAG-based setting prompt, which emphasizes the suitability of passages for answering specific questions, yielded substantially different results, as illustrated in the FALSE column of the right side of Table~\ref{tab:combined_scores_llms}.
 The specific prompt used can be found in Appendix~\ref{sec:Prompts}.

-Our findings reveal distinct behaviors across the models and datasets. \textbf{First}, GPT demonstrates a strong preference for human-written true passages in both the NQ and MARCO datasets, indicating a substantial reduction in factuality bias compared to the baseline setting. \textbf{Second}, LLaMA's behavior exhibits dataset-dependent variations: 1) In the NQ dataset, it has a stronger preference for self-generated false passages, which outperforms to the baseline setting.
-2) In the MARCO dataset, it shows an alleviated preference for self-generated content, suggesting a reduction in factuality bias.
+We observe that in the RAG setting, when comparing false passages generated by the model to true passages written by humans, the human-written passages are consistently judged as more suitable for answering questions, regardless of the model.
+This suggests that self-preference effectively disappears in the RAG setting, and that accuracy and correctness become the primary criteria for judging relevance.

-These findings suggest that the pointwise reranking within the RAG framework significantly mitigates the problem of factuality-preference, particularly for GPT.
-The framework appears to enhance LLMs' ability to discern factual information.
+These findings suggest that the self-preference bias is less pronounced in the pointwise reranking phase within the RAG framework.
+When language models are tasked with judging relevance, they appear capable of discerning factual information.
+In contrast, when prompted to evaluate writing quality, self-preference becomes more evident.